 This philosophy – plus our hope that you will appreciate and enjoy all kinds of biology – means we are reluctant to narrow our elective offerings to match dominant student interests, particularly for specialized career preparation.
 We do take student interests, including career goals, into account to a certain extent when we decide which electives we can and should offer across the years.
 But our commitment to a broad curriculum for everyone, including majors whose taxonomic, disciplinary, and career interests are in the minority, has to be balanced against serving the dominant career interests.
 All of our electives are relevant to all biological careers in one way or another.
 They all develop your knowledge and skills and help you become a broadly educated person and informed professional.

 Put all these factors together, and you can see why the elective poll is important.
 Since we cannot provide enough elective course slots for every student to take every course he or she wants, the only fair way to maximize the match-up between students and desired electives is to ask you what you want/need every semester and then allocate elective course slots through a rational system of priorities.
 The alternatives – a randomized lottery system, or a first-come, first-served priority system – are poor options.
 Our elective poll is not a perfect system, but it is the best way we have found to get you into the courses you want under the constraints and philosophies described above.

-Elective poll forms are prepared and made available through Google on-line forms in advance of the college-wide, two-week registration period every semester.
+Elective poll forms are prepared and made available through Google on-line forms in advance of the college-wide, two-week Advisement/Pre-Registration period every semester.

 All first-years, sophomores, juniors (and seniors in the Fall) are invited each semester through the Biology Department Office to submit a poll via Google forms.
 Majors studying abroad are contacted through e-mail by the Biology department academic coordinator so they can take part in the poll if they wish.

 Students have about one week to complete the poll, including several days after the Advisement/Pre-Registration process begins.